zavolanlab/mirflowz/README.md

 ```
 > Fill the sample table according to the following requirements:
 >
 > - `sample`.
-This column contains the library name.
+Arbitrary name for the miRNA sequencing library.
 > - `sample_file`.
-In this column, you must provide the path to the library file.
+Path to the miRNA sequencing library file.
+The path must be
-> The path must be relative to the working directory.
+> relative to the directory where the workflow will be run.
 > - `adapter`.
-This field must contain the adapter sequence in capital letters.
+Sequence of the 3'-end adapter used during library preparation.
 > - `format`.
-In this field you must state the library format.
-It can either be
-> `fa` if providing a FASTA file or `fastq` if the library is a FASTQ file.
+One of `fa`/`fasta` or `fq`/`fastq`, if the library file is in
->
+> FASTA or FASTQ format, respectively.

 #### 2. Prepare genome resources